quicwg/base-drafts/draft-ietf-quic-transport.md

-An endpoint is allowed to drop the packet protection keys when entering the closing period ({{draining}}) and send a packet containing a CONNECTION_CLOSE in response to any UDP datagram that is received.
+An endpoint is allowed to drop the packet protection keys when entering the closing period ({{draining}}) and send a packet containing a CONNECTION_CLOSE in response to any datagram that is received.
 However, an endpoint without the packet protection keys cannot identify and discard invalid packets.
 To avoid creating an unwitting amplification attack, such endpoints MUST limit the cumulative size of packets containing a CONNECTION_CLOSE frame to 3 times the